state-spaces/s4/sashimi/README.md

 y = sashimi(x) # y.shape == x.shape
 ```

 If you use SaShiMi for autoregressive generation, you can convert it to a recurrent model at inference time and then step it to generate samples one at a time.
+The following is a simple example that processes an input in recurrent mode instead of convolutional mode.
-See also the main [README](README.md#generation) for the main generation script.
+See the main [README](README.md#generation) for the main generation script used for autoregressive generation.
 ```python
 with torch.no_grad():
     sashimi.eval()